lindenbaum/lbm_nomq/README.md

 lbm_nomq
 ========

-An implementation of a reliable message queue mechanism for the use in Erlang clusters (using Erlang distribution).
+An implementation of a reliable messaging mechanism for the use in Erlang clusters (using Erlang distribution).

 `lbm_nomq` is built around the idea to have reliable, topic based message